Stories of romance in the East of England

 The influence of a mistress

 It was the witty and older sister of John Hobart, who owned Blickling Hall in the 1700s, that became the mistress of King George II.
-Whilst he was still a prince, he made a financial settlement with her husband in exchange of her services as a royal mistress!
+Whilst George was still a prince, he made a financial settlement with her husband in exchange of her services as a royal mistress!
 Henrietta’s romantic influence is thought to have been instrumental in obtaining her brother his earldom in 1746.

 An act of marriage